VMBoehm/NormalizingFlows/README.md

 # NormalizingFlows

-a playground for using normalizing flows for data compression
+a playground for injective generative models